Tips for hiking in winter

 If you find yourself getting cold during the hike, try picking up the pace.
 Moving really helps to stay warm.
 Only take short breaks and try to find some shelter from the elements when you need to eat or rest for a bit.
 Sit behind a boulder or find some trees for a bit of cover.
 Though with the right clothes, you really shouldn’t be cold.
 If anything, you should be getting warm from the exercise!

-The last of my tips for hiking in winter concerns food and drinks.
+The last of my tips for hiking in winter concerns food and drink.
 Don’t forget to drink!
 You might not notice being thirsty due to the cold, but it’s important to stay hydrated nevertheless.
 It might help to bring a warm drink, or keep room temperature water in an insulated bottle.
 I personally don’t really like super cold water on an already cold day.
 The same is true for food: something warm might be nice.
-I’d also recommend bringing food that you can eat rather quickly, with cutlery (so you don’t have to take your gloves off) and/or something that’s edible whilst walking.
-And some emergency snacks like (dried) fruits and granola bars are always a good idea for a sugar boost.
+It’s smart to bring food that you can eat rather quickly without needing to take your gloves off and/or something that’s edible whilst walking.
+Emergency snacks like (dried) fruits and granola bars are always a good idea for a sugar boost.
+In general: bring more food and water than you need, so you won’t end up being too hungry.

 Most important tips